soft9000/GnuCpp2000/README.md

 # GnuCpp2000
-Solutions to the similarily-named presentation.
+Solutions to the similarily-named in-class / video presentation.

 Part of a three part series, on-line instructional videos are now available on Udemy.